usnistgov/policy-machine-core/mkdocs/docs/examples.md

 ### Serialization
 #### Graph
-Serialize a graph into a json string.
+There are two ways to serialize a graph.
+This first is to serialize it into json.
+The second is a command like structure that is easier to read than json.

+##### JSON
 ```
 Graph graph = new MemGraph();
 ---